michaelbrusegard/dotfiles/README.md

 Then extract the file and open the keyboard directory.
 From there run the `setup.exe` file to install the custom keyboard layout.
 Make sure to set it as the default keyboard layout in the Windows settings.

+### Run GlazeWM on startup

+Create a shortcut for the executable by right-clicking on the GlazeWM executable -> Create shortcut.
+Put the shortcut in your startup folder, which you can get to by entering shell:startup in the top bar in File Explorer.

 ## Espresso (Ubuntu Home Server)

 ### Installing packages